Weblaunch-india/task2/README.md

 Wish you happy learning

-Thanks and regards,
-Team Weblaunch.
+Thanks and regards - Team Weblaunch.